How many mutual funds should you hold in your portfolio?

 - Apr 22

-- 9 min read
+- 7 min read

-Before answering how many funds you should hold, it helps to understand why so many investors end up holding too many.
-The pattern is remarkably consistent.
-An investor starts with one or two funds recommended by a friend or advisor.
+Before answering how many funds you should hold, it helps to understand why so many investors end up with too many.
+The typical journey is surprisingly consistent.
+An investor starts with one or two funds, usually recommended by a friend or family member.
+They work with a financial advisor who adds a tax-saving ELSS and a couple of thematic funds.
+A few months later, they read about a top-performing fund in a magazine and add it.

 Core Equity: One Large Cap or Index Fund